ASVAB Paragraph Comprehension Study Guide

 Well guess what!
 Each of the five types of Paragraph Comprehension questions has its own specific strategy for helping you choose an answer in about two minutes or less.

-Make sure you know how to identify these types of questions so you can answer it with the correct strategy FAST!
+Make sure you know how to identify these types of questions so you can answer them with the correct strategy FAST!

 What is the ASVAB Paragraph Comprehension Subtest?